-The final tax is dealt with differently in the tax account depending on whether you are a private individual or if you run a company.
+The final tax is dealt with differently in the tax account depending on whether you are a private individual or if you run a company, see below of "Tax to be refunded" and "Tax to be paid in".
 You are regarded as a business owner if you are an employer, registered for VAT, and have "F" tax or special "A" tax charged.
 Other people are treated as private individuals.